FS2020-USER-TESTER/GNS530W_CDI_MOD_FOR_DHC2/WtGNS530-Fix-CDI-gotfriends-DHC2/README.md

 ## Install

-1. Confirm Got Friends Dhc-3-Beaver-action-pack from https://flightsim.to/file/43824/dhc-2-beaver-action-pack is installed
+1. Confirm gotfriends-dhc2-expansion from https://flightsim.to/file/43824/dhc-2-beaver-action-pack is installed
 2. Unzip WtGNS530-Fix-CDI-Milviz-DHC2.zip into community folder
 3. This mod is only functional while flying the Got Friends mod.
 Use without that mod is not recomended.